Medicinal Herbs and ADHD

 Nutrition and Cognition

 Optimizing brain health and cognition includes balancing three key areas: nutrition, building new cells, and breaking down old connections.
-While the average person does not have direct, conscious control over how the brain creates new and retires old, diet is a key tool in maintaining whole-body health, including cognition.
+While the average person does not have direct, conscious control over how the brain creates new and retires old, the diet is a key tool in maintaining whole-body health, including cognition.
 Nutrition plays a major role in both physical health and mental health, a role that is particularly evident in the context of the brain.
 Supporting brain function may include memory, attention, concentration, and energy levels.

 Vital Ingredients for Healthy Brain Function